jonnyr2008/Surface-Book-2-15-Ubuntu-Settings/README.md

 In other words, please use ```sudo apt install nvidia-cuda-toolkit -y```.
 The Official cuda-toolkit-10 may be failed due to it will try to install official nvidia-410 driver.

+* Anaconda and Qt5: please download from the official source and install from there.
+Don't use ```sudo```.
+Otherwise, it will be installed to root user.

 Other related:
 https://github.com/Bumblebee-Project/Bumblebee/issues/971